mcellteam/Workshop_2016/mcell/README.md

 # MCell
 ## Repository for MCell models, descriptions, and code to be used for the 2016 Workshop.

-## MCell

-The MCell portion of the workshop consists of ...
+The MCell portion of the workshop will cover ...